nueverest/vue_flask/development.md

 - Run `npm list -g --depth=0` to confirm installation.
 - Navigate to <path to>/npm/node_modules/node-zopfli/zopfli on your machine.
 - Run `gcc src/zopfli/*.c -O2 -W -Wall -Wextra -Wno-unused-function -ansi -pedantic -lm -o zopfli`
+- On ubuntu you can use `apt-get install zopfli`
 - An executable file named `zopfli` (linux) or `zopfli.exe` (windows) should now appear in your folder.
 - Setup two Custom File Watchers with zopfli for CSS and JS.
 Use combined.min.css and combined.js (production)
 - Configuring File Watcher output path http://stackoverflow.com/a/36038914/1783439